 “You’re really…” Hooking.
 Whoring.
 Selling your ass.
 Miller didn’t know what to call it without offending Garrett. “…doing that?”

 “Why?”
 Garrett sneered.
 “Interested in buying a piece?”

 “It proved to be a long, lonely journey for Garrett and Miller but they found their way back to each other.
 What happier ending can you ask for?”

 -Reviewed by Roux Read/Mrs Condit Reads Books

 “I loved the chemistry between Miller and Garrett.
 I found myself cheering for them and having heartburn from worrying if they would actually end up together…”

 “This sequel is a great continuation of the Chicken Ranch series, focused on entirely new characters.”

 -Reviewed by NicStar/Someone Has To Set A Bad Example

 “…true romance, hot sweet lovin’ and drama.
+At times the storylines played out like something from a film from an adult website such as fuckedgay.xxx.
+And I mean that as a compliment.
 What more could you want … very satisfying!”

 -Reviewed by Macky/Sid Love Reviews